HannahIgboke/Code-Refactoring-and-Bug-Fixing-for-Scribble/README.md

 **POST** refers to requests used to submit data to be processed; in this case, the notes or scribbles are the data.
 Clicking on the add note button by the user initiates a POST request.

-You can find the comprehensive report of this project here.
+You can find the concise report of this project [here](https://github.com/HannahIgboke/Code-Refactoring-and-Bug-Fixing-for-Scribble/blob/main/Report%20on%20code%20refactoring%20and%20bug%20fixing%20for%20Scribble%20app.pdf).

 ## Objectives